frankyeh/UNet-Studio-Website/download.md

 ## DSI Studio with GPU support (Windows Version Only)

-The FSL eddy correction and DSI Studio's atlas functions use GPU computation (~x5 to x10 acceleration).
+The FSL eddy correction and DSI Studio's atlas functions use GPU computation to achieve ~x5 to x10 accelerations.

 ***If you are not sure which one to use, just download any of them to run.
 DSI Studio will check your graphic card and tell the correct one you should use.***